Intersegment Sales

 However, suppose a company is generating sales through the sale of goods between its departments.
 In that case, these amounts are recorded as intersegmental sales in the annual reports' notes to financial statements section.

-Companies often split up their functionalities based on geography, operations or functions, and so on.
+Companies often divide their functionalities by geography, operations, functions, and so on.
 The main difference between Intersegmental sales and Segment Reporting is how they are disclosed and the types of transactions involved.

-A transaction between two departments is recorded as intersegmental sales in such a scenario.
+In this scenario, a transaction between two departments is recorded as intersegmental sales.
 Thus, the company records such sales when department X sells to segment Y.

 On the other hand, if different branches of a multinational company are dissimilar in their functions and product sales through different segments externally by selling goods in the market, it falls under segment reporting.